laim-user/dradis-docker-ce/README.md

 A [Docker](https://www.docker.com/) image with [Dradis-CE](http://dradisframework.org/).

-This is a fork of [zuazo/dradis-docker](https://github.com/zuazo/dradis-docker), updating it to use the active dradis-ce repo.
+This is a fork of [evait-security/dradis-docker-ce](https://github.com/evait-security/dradis-docker-ce), updating it to use the active dradis-ce repo.
+Current supported dradis-ce version 3.18.0.

-This also has an `arch`-branch for an Arch Linux based image, which is more of an artifact of trying to fix an issue building on a grsecurity host (still doesn't work) than a recommended image as there's currently no reasonably minimal arch base image available, making it quite large.

 ### Supported Tags and Respective `Dockerfile` Links